Gnawa Music Festival Tour by MoroccoFirstGate

 This kind of music is an import from West Africa, invented by slaves who came by salt caravans to North Africa.
-The slave origins is reflected by their performance which includes the use a metallic instrument called karkaba, which sounds like handcuffs, and a dance that resembles jumping as a way to obtain freedom.
+The slave origins are reflected by their performance which includes the use of a metallic instrument called karkaba, which sounds like handcuffs, and a dance that resembles jumping as a way to obtain freedom.
 The principal instrument in Gnawa music is the guembri.
-Similar to the loutar and the ribab, it is a piece of wood covered by sheep skin, but with three strings made of camel intestines which produce a deep and heavy sound like a bass guitar.
+Similar to the loutar and the ribab, it is a piece of wood covered by sheepskin, but with three strings made of camel intestines which produce a deep and heavy sound like a bass guitar.

 Essaouira is becoming internationally known for its Gnawa World Music Festival which is held annually in May.
 Every year, the city welcomes thousands of musicians who want to find inspiration from this spiritual style of music.